-Chances are, it’s been some time since you reviewed the finer points of female anatomy.
-Fortunately, countless educational resources from YouTube videos to graphic novels explaining puberty are available at your fingertips.
+There are countless educational resources from YouTube videos to graphic novels explaining puberty are available at your fingertips.
 Get a refresher course while your child learns about the physical and psychological changes involved in becoming an adult.

 Be open with your child and answer their questions so they know what to expect.
 They might ask what their period will feel like, how long it will last and whether or not it will hurt.
 Another common question is: What are the symptoms for a first period?
 What are the best ways to relieve period cramps?
 By sharing your own experiences, it makes this bodily change feel less foreign and shows how strong you are as their parent(s)!